 Start the engine and check if the mark and the squeaking noise align.

+If they do, the bearings are worn out.
+It may not be all the bearings that need replacement.
+Your mechanic should quickly identify the defective one and replace it.
+If the bearings are OK, the pulley may be misaligned.
 Since the pulleys are usually tightly secured to the engine system, you need a bit of strength and some hardware to push it back in position.

 A perfect example I would highly recommend is Permatex 80073 Belt Dressing and Conditioner.

 This is an aerosol dressing that will improve friction on the ribbed side of the serpentine belt.
 The spray may also remove water and contaminants that may be causing the squeak.
 However, you must remember that the dressing is a temporary solution.

 The situation will only get worse if you do not address the underlying problem.
 Also, note that the lubricant may make the rubber stretch or slip, so the problem may worsen when its friction effect wears off.

 The tensioner is responsible for securing the belt firmly in position.
 Refer to your Haynes manual to locate the tensioner’s position.
 You should be able to loosen the bolt that secures it, potentially requiring a gentle approach with a pry bar, to adjust the tension on the belt.

 Increasing tension reduces slack, resulting in a quieter operation.
 Once you’ve made the necessary adjustments, tighten the bolt again and listen to check if the noise has disappeared.